 The purpose of the State Board of Morticians and Funeral Directors is to carry out the duties mandated under Title 7 of the Health Occupations Article.
-The primary purpose is the protection of the public's health and welfare through proper credentialing, examination, licensure, and discipline of morticians, funeral directors, surviving spouses, apprentices and funeral establishments in Maryland.
+The primary purpose is the protection of the public's health and welfare through appropriate credentialing, examination, licensure, and discipline of morticians, funeral directors, surviving spouses, apprentices and funeral establishments in Maryland.
 The Board also inspects and licenses funeral establishments upon proof of compliance with all applicable Federal, State and local laws.
-The Board issues 7 categories of licenses: Mortician, Funeral Directors, Surviving Spouse, Apprentices, Funeral Establishments, Funeral Service Corporate Licenses and Courtesy Card licenses.

-The Board of Morticians and Funeral Directors interacts cooperatively with other agencies such as the Federal Trade Commission, the Office of the Attorney General, Division of Consumer Protection, DHMH Office of the Secretary, Office of Cemetery Oversight of the Department of Labor, Licensing and Regulation, DHMH Office of the Medical Examiner, and the State Anatomy Board where the Mortician's law and practical examinations are given.
+The Board of Morticians and Funeral Directors interacts cooperatively with other agencies such as the Federal Trade Commission, Office of the Attorney General, Division of Consumer Protection, MDH Office of the Secretary, Office of Cemetery Oversight of the Department of Labor, Licensing and Regulation, MDH Office of the Medical Examiner, and the State Anatomy Board where the Mortician's practical examination is administered.

-The Board became Self Funded in October of 1993.
-The revenue collected from licensing fees covers the operating costs of the Board.
+The Board became self-funded in October of 1993.
+The revenue collected from licensing fees ensures the operating costs of the Board.
 The Board is comprised of 11-volunteer members.

 4201 Patterson AvenueBaltimore, Maryland 21215-2299